Design and Technology

 Year 8 - Autumn Term

 This project enables students to build on prior knowledge and experience from year 7.
-By developing practical and design skills to create a piece of wooden jewellery inspired by a 20th century design movement.
+By developing practical and design skills to create a piece of wooden craft in the form of a coaster inspired by a 20th century design movement.

 Health and Safety refresher.
 Working in the workshop.
 Using of machines.
 Key technical vocabulary.
 Introduction to the project.
 Understanding 20th century design movements.
 Using chosen movement to influence design.
 Introduction to brief.
 Design specification.
 Target market.
 Design development.
 Production plan.
 Manufacturing.
 Use of veneers.
 Forstner drill bits.
 Finishing techniques